Geo-Silva/Alura-Java-Spring/README.md

 In this repository I'll keep a application I used to re-learn Java and Spring, using Alura.
 >Note that this project is focused on the REST API, so there's no Frontend, no graphic interface.
 >>To circumvent the need for a full frontend-backend application to test the requisitions, this project will have a dedicated folder to Postman.
 That way, all requisitions can be propely tested.
+>
+>Lastly, any comments on the application are study-direct.
+So whenever I feel like studying it again I can more easily understand certain aspects that are more complex and complicated
+>>Due to this, the comments are in my mother tongue, Portuguese.
+So I can more easily and rapidly comprehend it

 ## Objectives